 How to merge a subtitle file with an MKV video (fast way)

-This tutorial will show you step by step how to merge an SRT, IDX, and SUB subtitle file with an MKV video file easily and quickly.
+This tutorial will show you step by step how to merge SRT or SUB and IDX subtitle files with an MKV video file permanently.

 You can also merge multiple subtitle files with an MKV video file.

-How to merge subtitles with an MKV movie using MKVToolNix
+How to merge subtitles with an MKV video using MKVToolNix

 MKVToolNix is a set of free tools to create, split, edit, mux, demux, merge, extract, and inspect MKV video files.